ramsey/uuid/docs/database.rst

 .. hint::

     :ref:`Version 6, ordered-time UUIDs <nonstandard.version6>` are a proposed
-    new version of UUID that would take the place of ordered time UUIDs.
+    new version of UUID that take the place of ordered time UUIDs.

 .. _ramsey/uuid-doctrine: https://github.com/ramsey/uuid-doctrine